-CUSTOMARY & TRADITIONAL USE DETERMINATION HARVEST LIMITS OPEN SEASONS SHEEP Residents of Unit 12, Chistochina, Dot Lake, Healy Lake, Mentasta Lake, and Unit 12 General Hunt-1 ram with full curl horn or larger.
-Aug.
-10 - Sept.
-20 Slana Federal permits are available from the Wrangell-St. Elias National Park and Preserve offices in Copper Center and Slana.(See directory at the end of this book for addresses.)
-Unit 12 Elder Hunt, that portion within Wrangell-St. Elias National Park and Preserve-1 ram with full curl horn or larger by Federal registration permit (FS1201) only, by persons 60 years of age or older.
-Aug.
-1 - Oct.
-20 ,, See Unit 12 Special Provisions for information on a joint permit for a pair of a minor and an elder during the Aug.
-1 - Oct.
-20 hunt.
-BEAVER All rural residents Unit 12 Wrangell-St. Elias National Park and Preserve-6 beaver per season.
-Meat from harvested beaver must be salvaged for human consumption.
-Sept.
-20 - May 15 Unit 12 remainder No Federal open season COYOTE All rural residents 10 coyotes Aug.
-10 - Apr.
-30 FOX All rural residents 10 foxes; however, no more that 2 foxes may be taken prior to Oct.
-1. Sept.
+CUSTOMARY & TRADITIONAL USE DETERMINATION HARVEST LIMITS OPEN SEASONS

+HARE

+All rural residents No limit July 1 - June 30

+LYNX

+All rural residents 2 lynx Nov.
 1 - Mar.
+15

+WOLF

-15 HARE All rural residents No limit July 1 - June 30 LYNX All rural residents 2 lynx Nov.
-1 - Mar.
-15 WOLF • Residents of Units 6, 9, 10 (Unimak Island only), 11, 12, 13, 16, 17, 18, 19, 20, 21, 22, 23, 24, 25, 26, and Chickaloon 10 wolves Aug.
+• Residents of Units 6, 9, 10 (Unimak Island only), 11, 12, 13, 16, 17, 18, 19, 20, 21, 22, 23, 24, 25, 26, and Chickaloon 10 wolves Aug.
 10 - Apr.
+30

+WOLVERINE

-30 WOLVERINE All rural residents 1 wolverine Sept.
+All rural residents 1 wolverine Sept.
 1 - Mar.
+31

+GROUSE

-31 GROUSE All rural residents 15 grouse per day, 30 in possession Aug.
+All rural residents 15 grouse per day, 30 in possession Aug.
 10 - Mar.
+31

+PTARMIGAN

-31 PTARMIGAN All rural residents 20 ptarmigan per day, 40 in possession Aug.
+All rural residents 20 ptarmigan per day, 40 in possession Aug.
 10 - Apr.
 30

-Corban Sommer, 16, Galena, 2020-21 Student Art Contest entry
+Ciquyaq Charlie, 10, Bethel, 2022-24 Student Art Contest entry

-Unit 13 / Hunting (See Unit 13 Nelchina-Upper Susitna map)
+(See Unit 13 Nelchina-Upper Susitna map)

-Unit 13 consists of that area westerly of the east bank of the Copper River and drained by all tributaries into the west bank of the Copper River from Miles Glacier to (and including) the Slana River drainages north of Suslota Creek; the drainages into the Delta River upstream from Falls Creek and Black Rapids Glacier; the drainages into the Nenana River upstream from the southeast corner of Denali National Park at Windy; the drainages into the Susitna River upstream from its junction with the Chulitna River; the drainages into the east bank of the Chulitna River upstream to its confluence with the Tokositna River; the drainages of the Chulitna River (south of Denali National Park) upstream from its confluence with the Tokositna River; the drainages into the north bank of the Tokositna River upstream to the base of the Tokositna Glacier; the drainages into the Tokositna Glacier; the drainages into the east bank of the Susitna River between its confluences with the Talkeetna and Chulitna Rivers; the drainages into the northeast bank of the Talkeetna River (and including the Talkeetna River), to its confluence with Clear Creek, the eastside drainages of a line going up the south bank of Clear Creek to the first unnamed creek on the south, then up the creek to lake 4408, along the north east shore of lake 4408, then southeast in a straight line to the northernmost fork of the Chickaloon River; the drainages into the east bank of the Chickaloon River below the line from lake 4408; and the Matanuska River drainages above its confluence with the Chickaloon River.
+Unit 13 consists of that area westerly of the east bank of the Copper River and drained by all tributaries into the west bank of the Copper River from Miles Glacier to (and including) the Slana River drainages north of Suslota Creek; the drainages into the Delta River upstream from Falls Creek and Black Rapids Glacier; the drainages into the Nenana River upstream from the southeast corner of Denali National Park at Windy; the drainages into the Susitna River upstream from its junction with the Chulitna River; the drainages into the east bank of the Chulitna River upstream to its confluence with the Tokositna River; the drainages of the Chulitna River (south of Denali National Park) upstream from its confluence with the Tokositna River; the drainages into the north bank of the Tokositna River upstream to the base of the Tokositna Glacier; the drainages into the Tokositna River upstream to the base of the Tokositna Glacier; the drainages into the East bank of the Susitna River between its confluences with the Talkeetna and Chulitna Rivers; the drainages into the northeast bank of the Talkeetna River (and including the Talkeetna River), to its confluence with Clear Creek, the eastside drainages of a line going up the south bank of Clear Creek to the first unnamed creek on the south, then up the creek to lake 4408, along the north east shore of lake 4408, then southeast in a straight line to the northernmost fork of the Chickaloon River; the drainages into the east bank of the Chickaloon River below the line from lake 4408; and the Matanuska River drainages above its confluence with the Chickaloon River.